Sarvatus/k8s-kubeadm-containerd-master-role/README.md

 ```
 Be aware
 --------
-By default its taint on control plane (master) and you need remove taint or create worker node
+By default its taint on control plane (master) and you need remove taint or create worker node to create your stuff (services, deployments)
 [k8s role for worker node containerd](https://github.com/Sarvatus/k8s-kubeadm-containerd-worker-role)

 License